InvertedTech/opennetworkfoundation.org/README.md

 The header can specify a `weight` property for each index the page should be listed in.

 ### Types:

-**NOTE:** That a header must begin with the `---` line and end with the `...` line. the normal page content can proceed after this point.

 #### plantext & markdown (.txt / .md)